tcmulder/all-the-things/README.md

 = 3.0.0 =

 - Change shortcode to be [thing id="123"] or [thing slug="post-slug"] for showing synced pattern content.
+- Use select rather than list to navigate.
+- Refactor much of the code.

 = 2.0.3 =